Engagement Day 2018

 Venue: Lecture Theatre G34, Sir Alexander Fleming Building, Imperial College, South Kensington Campus

-Pecha Kucha is a faced paced presentation style where each presenter has 20 slides, each appearing for 20 seconds that move automatically.
-Four engagement projects will be presented by:
+A session of fast-paced Pecha Kucha presentations gave an energetic insight into a range of inspiring engagement projects from different departments.
+Pecha Kucha is a challenging presentation style where each presenter has 20 slides, each appearing for 20 seconds before moving on automatically.
+Four engagement projects were presented by:

 - Dr Nathan Green, School of Public Health